Chehmet/Triple_mnist/README.md

 ### Pulling a Repository from GitHub

-To pull the Triple_mnist repository from GitHub, follow these steps:

 1. **Clone the Repository:**

-   Open your terminal or command prompt and navigate to the directory where you want to clone the repository.
-Then, run the following command:
+   Open your terminal and run the following command:

    ```bash
    git clone https://github.com/Chehmet/Triple_mnist.git